 - Choose "Special"

 You can also edit it with Notepad (right click on the file and choose the "Open with…" feature).
 Notepad will not strip the zeroes.

 No. The system will reject the file if you include decimals in any of the number fields.
 Only enter whole numbers.

 No, the forms would not be in the correct format, and the system would reject that file.
-The format must be the same as the template file located at https://www.osha.gov/injuryreporting/osha_ita_summary_data_csv_template-revised.csv.
+The format must be the same as the csv template file located under the "How" section on the main ITA webpage.
 Please be aware that if you are submitting data for just one or for a small handful of establishments, it is much easier to enter the data manually by selecting the "Create Establishment" button and filling out the two web forms rather than trying to create and upload a csv file.
 If you have already provided your establishment information for a previous collection(s), you only need to click on "View establishment list," select the already entered establishment and provide the new 300A summary data.